mtford90/siesta/DOCS.md

 ### singleton

-A singleton model will only ever have one instance, and this instance will be created during the execution of `siesta.install`.
+A singleton model will only ever have one instance.

 ```js
 // Maps loosely to https://api.github.com